cisagov/LME/docs/markdown/maintenance/elastalert-rules.md

 # Type of rule
 type: any

-# Index pattern to search
+# Index pattern to search another example could be wazuh-*
 index: logs-*

 # Elasticsearch query in DSL format